isaacs/rimraf/README.md

   `ENFILE` errors.
 Default `200`.
 With the default `1.2` backoff rate, this results in 14 retries, with the final retry being delayed 33ms.
+- `retryDelay`: Native only.
+Time to wait between retries, using linear backoff.
+Default `100`.

 Any other options are provided to the native Node.js `fs.rm` implementation when that is used.